yash0521/Image-Editor/README.md

 Steps for how to use this software :

   Step 1 :
-	  Install pythen 'eel' in your terminal via "pip install eel".
+	  Install python 'eel' in your terminal via "pip install eel".

   Step 2 :
 	  Open Image_Editor.py file and run it.

   Step 3 :
-	  Edit your photoes & enjoy !
+	  Edit your photos & enjoy !